helm/helm-www/content/en/blog/2022-02-28-storing-charts-in-oci.md

 Helm repositores can be added and searched from the local Helm client.
 This is similar to how repositories work with other package managers such as zypper or apt.
 When working with OCI registries, this is not an option.
 OCI based registries don't provide standard APIs to facilitate searching.

-While the OCI specification provides for artifacts, not all registries support storing Helm charts or other artifacts that are not container images.
-Before choosing a registry you need to make sure it supports storing Helm charts.
+While the OCI specification provides support for artifacts, not all registries support storing Helm charts or other artifacts that are not container images.
+Before choosing a registry, you should confirm whether it supports storing Helm charts.

 ## Artifact Hub Support

-[Artifact Hub](https://artifacthub.io/), another CNCF project, provides a means to search and discover cloud native assets including charts.
+[Artifact Hub](https://artifacthub.io/), another CNCF project, provides a means to search and discover cloud native assets, including charts.
 Helm charts stored in OCI based registries can be listed on Artifact Hub, which already knows how to work with them.
 More details on working with Artifact Hub and Helm charts in container registries can be found in their [documentation](https://artifacthub.io/docs/topics/repositories/#helm-charts-repositories).

 ## ORAS

-The [OCI Registry as Storage (ORAS) project](https://oras.land/), another CNCF project, provides the library Helm uses to work with registries.
+The [OCI Registry as Storage (ORAS) project](https://oras.land/), another CNCF project, is used by Helm as the underlying library for working with registries.
 The ORAS project bills itself as:

 > Registries are evolving as generic artifact stores.
 To enable this goal, the ORAS project provides a way to push and pull OCI Artifacts to and from OCI Registries.